mathworks/Simscape-Vehicle-Templates/Workflows/Reducer/FSAE/README_FSAE.md

 Copyright 2024 The MathWorks, Inc.

 ### **Release History**
-**v3.3  -- Oct 2024**  R2022a - R2024b
+**v3.4  -- Oct 2024**  R2022a - R2024b
-1. Toe and camber calculations suitable for left and right sides.
+1. Added optional compliance elements to all inboard connections of suspension arms.
-2. Added suspension metrics (bump steer, caster, steering angle inclination, etc.)
+2. Added bushing testrig to test linear, nonlinear, and nonlinear with hysteresis force laws

 **v3.2  -- Oct 2024**  R2022a - R2024b
 1. Improved trajectory follower with smoother transitions between segments.